To be considered for most schools in Hong Kong requires going through an interview.

 Not fun, I know, but it doesn’t have to be traumatic either.
 The key to “acing” an interview is adequate preparation.
-Why?
-Because if you are prepared, you will be more confident.
-And if you are more confident, you will do the best job of representing yourself.
-So, let’s get you prepared!
+If you are prepared, you will be more confident and do the best job of representing yourself.

-Be confident: Make eye contact with your interviewer, and SMILE when you introduce yourself.
+Be Confident: Make eye contact with your interviewer, and SMILE when you introduce yourself.
 Believe in yourself, and the interviewer will be more likely to believe in you.

 Manners, Manners, Manners!: Sit up straight.
 Don’t fiddle with your hands, hair etc. Look at the interviewer when engaging in conversation.
 Always say please and thank you.

 Dress Nicely: If you’re a girl, wear a skirt.
 If you’re a boy, wear a shirt and trousers.
 No jeans.
 No shorts.
-The key here is to make it look as though you actually put in some thought into your appearance because that shows the interviewer that you are taking this opportunity seriously.
+The key here is to make it look as though you put in some thought into your appearance because that shows the interviewer that you are taking this opportunity seriously.

-School visit: Visit the school before the interview.
+School Visit: Visit the school before the interview.
 Tell your child some nice things about the school.

 Want to polish your child’s skills to the best that it can be?